-The growth timeline of Salesforce.com is very impressive.
-Over the last two decades, they have created an ecosystem of Admins, Developers, Consultants and Users that are inspired by the #Trailblazer movement to continue disrupting CRM, and fostering equality and diversity.
-Talking money, Salesforce is an industry in its own right, where the latest projections until 2024 includes $1.2 trillion of new business revenues, 4.2 million new jobs, and ecosystem revenues predicted to grow almost 6 times larger than Salesforce itself.
+The growth of Salesforce since 1999 has been hugely impressive.
+In just over two decades, they have created an ecosystem of admins, developers, consultants, and users inspired by the #Trailblazer movement to continue disrupting CRM, while fostering equality and diversity.
+Talking money, Salesforce is an industry in its own right, where the latest projections until 2024 include $1.6 trillion of new business revenues, 9.3 million new jobs, and ecosystem revenues predicted to grow almost six times larger than Salesforce itself.

-Now over 20 years old, let’s take a look at the history of how Salesforce has grown to where it is today, picking on some highlights from their trailblazing journey.
+Now over 20 years old, let’s take a look at the history of Salesforce, from how it’s grown to where it is today, picking up on some highlights from its own trailblazing journey.

 1999: From Humble Beginnings in Telegraph Hill

-Believe it or not, Salesforce started life in March 1999 contained out of a one-bedroom apartment next to Marc Benioff’s house, atop Telegraph Hill, San Francisco.
-The three men that started working in this tiny office along with Marc?
-Parker Harris, Frank Dominguez and Dave Moellenhoff.
-They were also accompanied by posters of the Dalai Lama, Albert Einstein and two Dogs.
+Believe it or not, Salesforce began its life in March 1999 from a one-bedroom apartment (next to Marc Benioff’s house) atop Telegraph Hill, San Francisco.
+The three men who started working in this tiny office along with Marc were Parker Harris, Frank Dominguez, and Dave Moellenhoff.
+They were also accompanied by posters of the Dalai Lama, Albert Einstein, and two dogs.

 Fast forward to July 1999.
 When Marc went full time at Salesforce.com, his first task was to find an office that was as scalable as his software.
 Marc landed on an office at the Rincon Center, it had eight thousand square feet, but with only 10 employees, Parker was concerned.
-By November 1999 there were desks in hallways, people working full time in conference rooms, and by November 2000, it was time for a move to One Market Street.
+By November 1999, there were desks in hallways and people working full time in conference rooms.
+And by November 2000, it was time for a move to One Market Street.

 This was accompanied by a very strong advertising campaign that featured a fighter jet shooting down a biplane.
-The fighter jet represented Salesforce, technologically advanced, disruptive and revolutionising anything that came before it.
-The biplane represented the software industry, obsolete and ill-suited for its task.
+The fighter jet represented Salesforce, technologically advanced, disruptive, and revolutionizing anything that came before it.
+The biplane represented the software industry, obsolete, and ill-suited for its task.

 2003: The First Dreamforce Event